aalfiann/reSlim/readme.md

     ```
     You can set the rest config later

-7. Done
+4. Done

+### Test
-8. Open your browser and visit >> http://localhost:1337/reSlim/src/api/
+1. Open your browser and visit >> http://localhost:1337/reSlim/src/api/

 Note:
     - My apache server is run on port 1337.